This post may contain affiliate links. Read our disclosure policy here.

-Are you concerned about rising food prices and aren’t sure how to prepare?
+Are you concerned about rising food prices and unsure how to prepare?
 Here’s a guide to Practical Food Storage to prepare for price increases!

 How to Prepare for Price Increases

 Have you ever wondered what you would do if the prices of the things that you buy the most, food and clothing, suddenly went up significantly?
-Would your family be able to survive on the same budget you live on now?
+Would your family survive on the same budget you live on now?
 Or would they suffer under the weight of the new costs?

-Many times when the prices of consumable goods increase, it’s only a temporary increase.
-That just means that we need to learn how to weather the storm.
-Of course, we can always focus on long-term helps such as being able to grow a garden, being as self-sufficient as possible, etc. (Learn how anyone can be more self-sufficient!)
+Many times, when the prices of consumable goods increase, it’s only a temporary increase.
+That means that we need to learn how to weather the storm.
+Of course, we can always focus on long-term help such as being able to grow a garden, being as self-sufficient as possible, etc (Learn how anyone can be more self-sufficient!)

-If you aren’t sure why you would stockpile be sure and check out this article first – Why Stockpile?
+Tip: If you aren’t sure why you would stockpile, check out this article first – Why Stockpile?

 Creating a 3-6 Month Needs List

 Before you start your food and items storage, you need to figure out what you will need.
 The easiest way to do this will be to make a list of what you use.

 If you meal plan, this step will be much easier.
-Take a look through your old meal plans and figure out how much your family eats over a month.
-Write down how many pounds of hamburger, how many packages of pasta, ect.
+Look through your old meal plans and figure out how much your family eats over a month.
+Write down how many pounds of hamburger, how many packages of pasta, etc.

-This would be a great way to easily be able to create your health and beauty stockpile.
-And don’t just use this method with health and beauty supplies, think facial tissue, toilet paper, and things like that too.
+This would be a great way to easily create your health and beauty stockpile.
+And don’t just use this method with health and beauty supplies; think facial tissue, toilet paper, and things like that, too.